ccr-cheng/statistical-flow-matching/README.md

 In this notebook, we train SFM and LinearFM on the Swiss roll on simplex dataset and calculate the NLL of the training samples.

 #### `eval_bmnist.ipynb`
-In this notebook, we evaluate the pre-trained SFM on the binary MNIST dataset.
+In this notebook, we evaluate the trained SFM on the binary MNIST dataset.
 We calculate the FID of the generated samples and the NLL of the test data.